TheJessieKirk/warhammer_40000_dawn_of_war_jxp/README.md

 * "mu_ig_vic_darkeldar.fda" and "mu_ig_vic_darkeldar.wav";
 * "mu_ig_vic_sisters.fda" and "mu_ig_vic_sisters.wav";

-were are based on music created by Inon Zur, are proprietary and NOT LICENSED.
+are based on music created by Inon Zur, are proprietary and NOT LICENSED.

 The following files:
 * "stinger_completeobjective.aup3", "stinger_completeobjective.fda" and "stinger_completeobjective.wav";